 The stories described in this post demonstrate that testing failures continue to happen, regardless of the size and type of the company.
 Despite all the technological progress and AI inventions of recent years, there is still no mechanism which is able to prevent email testing errors.
 But there are best practices you can implement to minimize your risk:

 - Test every change in your email functionality.
 But please, start with non-production environments.
 Even if you work with test/dummy emails database there is a risk that it uses real addresses of your customers.
-Mailtrap will keep your test emails safe!
+To prevent this, use Mailtrap, a fake SMTP server, which imitates work of a real one, and helps you to debug your emails before they reach real recipients.

 - If possible, check and track sent messages.
 And if despite all the tests you have managed to send a wrong email, apologize for this matter.